Where To Stay

 - Polynesian Village (1978) – Mark stayed here with his parents in 1978 (or was it 1976).
 Very nice and we’d like to try this again sometime.

 - Coronado Springs (2000) – This is a nice resort, but very obviously centered on the convention crowd.
-You’ll see much fewer families.
+You’ll see fewer families.
 Instead you see several adults who obviously are wishing that they could have brought their families.
 Its a little sad.